 Your tax deductible donation can help find a cure for arthritis

-Some charities are run extremely well and over 90% of each dollar donated is placed into furthering the mission.
+Some charities, like the Arthritis National Research Foundation, are run extremely efficiently and over 90% of each dollar donated is placed into furthering the mission.
 So, once you find a cause you love, make sure you choose a charity for that cause that is responsible and highly rated by a unbiased charity evaluator.

 The U.S. government allows certain charitable donations under IRS publication 526.
 Many individuals use this charitable tax deduction each year to reduce their taxable income.
-Most reputable charities see a big spike in donations in December of each year as taxpayers make prudent financial decisions including creating charitable tax deductions as part of their annual financial planning.
+Many taxpayers make prudent financial decisions including year-end charitable donations for tax deductions as part of their annual financial planning.

 Millions of Americans take advantage of this opportunity to save on their taxes every year.
 If reducing taxable income is part of your goal when you donate to charity, it is critical that the charitable organizations you are considering have good standing and their nonprofit status allows for tax deductible donations.
 As there are several types of nonprofits and charitable organizations, it’s always a good idea to verify IRS 526 applicability before making a donation.